Skip to content

 Source: Table D2.13.4.
 AIHW and ABS analysis of National Aboriginal and Torres Strait Islander Social Survey 2014–15.

-Figure 2.13.3: Proportion of Indigenous Australians aged 15 and over who reported they were easily able to get to places when needed, by remoteness, 2014–15
+Figure 2.13.3: Proportion of First Nations people aged 15 and over who reported they were easily able to get to places when needed, by remoteness, 2014–15

 This bar chart shows that 75% of Indigenous Australians could easily get to places when needed.
 The proportion was higher for those in major cities (79%), inner regional (79%) and outer regional (78%) areas than those in Remote and Very remote areas (67% and 61%, respectively).